jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 where there is an interface between the water and atmosphere which is not assumed constant and also called free surface flow.
-This flow type includes many applications in environmental, coastal, hydraulic and ecological engineering such as dams, weirs, spillways, fish passages, boat wakes and hydraulic structures.
+This flow type includes many applications in environmental, coastal, hydraulic and ecological engineering such as dams, weirs, spillways, fish passages, and hydraulic structures.
 There is increased use of CFD in environmental engineering (Liu and Zhang).
 Fluent and other commercial packages are available but OpenFoam is free and is useful as the details and source can be modified by the user.

-1. Physics of open channel flow
+1. Physics of Open Channel Flow
+> As for any flow geometry, open channel flow may be
+>

  * Gravity is a key element